-First off, how important is the personal statement?
+First off, how important is the Medical School Personal Statement?

 It is certainly an important part of the application process.
 If you are a highly competitive applicant with a great GPA and MCAT, however a mediocre or sub-par essay, it could sink your application at many top institutions.
 A great essay can also be the difference maker between acceptance and rejection for those students that are at the tipping point between these two decisions among an admissions committee.